jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to import person details from a CSV file.
-2. AddressBook imports the person details from the CSV file.
+2. AvengersAssemble imports the person details from the CSV file.
-3. AddressBook displays a message indicating that the person details have been imported.
+3. AvengersAssemble displays a message indicating that the person details have been imported.

     Use case ends.